nickjbrowning/qml-lightning/README.md

 nfeatures: number of features for the kernel approxmation.
 Must be a power of 2 in the case of Hadamard features, default = 8192.
 npcas: project the representation using dimenstionality reduction onto a new basis of this size.
 Must be a power of 2 in the case of Hadamard features, default = 128.
+ntransforms: number of times to apply the [HDx]_j hadamard transform to build the features, default = 1.
 sigma: kernel width parameter of the kernel we're approximating, default= 3.0.
 llambda: regularization parameter for modifying the diagonals of the ZTZ Gramm Matrix, default = 1e-12.
 forces: 0/1, 0 - train only on energies, 1 - train on energies + forces, default = 1.